pkarsy/rcCalibrator/README.md

 - A lot of projects don't need any accuracy of RC oscillator.
 - **Much faster startup from sleep mode.** This is the basic reason this page created.
-I have a project where the MCU is in sleep, it is connected to a GSM modem with hardware serial(UART), and wakes up from an incoming SMS (ora TCP packet).
+I have a project where the MCU is in sleep, it is connected to a GSM modem with hardware serial(UART), and wakes up from an incoming SMS (or a TCP packet).
 Here is the message we get, when the (calibrated) RC oscillator is in use.<br/>
 **"+CMT: "+30691234567","pkar","17/06/18,08:10:41+12"**<br/>
 Here is the message, if we use a crystal<br/>